Table of contents

 The members are organized into 11 regional professional associations (Ljubljana, Maribor, Celje, Pomurje, Ptuj-Ormož, Nova Gorica, Koper, Koroška, Novo mesto, Velenje and Gorenjska) and work across 32 professional groups.
 The Association also supports several working groups.

-As a unified professional and representative body of nursing and midwifery care providers, we provide modern, high-quality and safe nursing and midwifery care to all residents of the Republic of Slovenia and protect the professional.
+As a unified professional and representative body of nursing and midwifery care providers, we provide modern, high-quality and safe nursing and midwifery care to all residents of the Republic of Slovenia and protect the professionals.

 International connections